raelovejoy/raelovejoy/README.md

 > *“I don’t just explore systems—I listen to them.”*

-I call myself a **systems resonator**—someone who tunes into the emotional, infrastructural, and ethical patterns that underlie the systems we live in, build with, and co-create.
+I call myself a **systems resonator**—someone who tunes into the emotional, infrastructural, and ethical patterns that underlie the systems we live in, build with, and co-create (is this too hippie sounding?).

 Being a systems resonator means:
 - 🌱 Feeling the hum of interconnection, not just tracing paths